Super Bowl week kicks off with Opening Night

 Cooper Manning, the older brother of Peyton and Eli Manning, milled around dressed in a $100 bill print suit.
 There was also an appearance from the Fake Tom Brady, which was Bleacher Report's Dan Worthington wearing a frighteningly realistic mask of the Patriots quarterback.

 Back for another year was Austrian sportscaster Phillip Hajszan, who estimates he's worn costumes for this event five times now.
-This year he dressed up as Austrian Emperor Franz Joseph I, while his colleague with the camera was in a dress as empress Elisabeth.
+This year he dressed up as Austrian Emperor Franz Joseph I, while his colleague with the camera was in a dress as Empress Elisabeth.

 "I think it's about having fun an event that's usually just about sports," Hajszan said.
 "And it's not only about sports, it's about entertainment, it's about having fun, having a good time, so the people laugh, so it's not only serious all the time."